osg-htc/docs/docs/data/install-bestman-xrootd.md

            ofs.authorize
            # ENABLE_SECURITY_END

-5. On all xrootd data server nodes, edit /etc/xrootd/auth\_file to add authorized users of the form `u %RED%username%ENDCOLOR% %RED%/directoryname%ENDCOLOR% lr` where "lr" is the permission set.
+5. On all XRootD data server nodes, edit /etc/xrootd/auth\_file to add authorized users of the form `u %RED%username%ENDCOLOR% %RED%/directoryname%ENDCOLOR% lr` where "lr" is the permission set.

 6. Copy %RED%keyfile<span class="twiki-macro ENDCOLOR"></span> from redirector node to every data server node and the xrootdfs node.
 Make sure that this file is owned by the `xrootd` user.

-7. Restart xrootd cluster by following [these instructions](install-xrootd)
+7. Restart XRootD cluster by following [these instructions](install-xrootd)
 8. On xroodfs node execute mount:

         :::console